MadMax1960/Femc-Reloaded-Project/README.md

 ![Kotone in Pink](img/readmeimg.png)

 ## Introduction
 <foo style="color:pink;">Step into the world of Persona 3 Reload, where we're on a mission to bring Kotone to the forefront, drenched in an authentic pink aura.
-This mod is crafted for the PC version and is available as **english first**.</foo>
+This mod is crafted for the PC version and is available as **english first**, all languages are welcome tho.</foo>

 <foo style="color:pink;">Within these digital pages lies your roadmap to contributing to a grand vision.
 This document will evolve, staying in step with our journey. </foo>